haskell/cabal/doc/file-format-changelog.rst

 * Added field ``extra-files`` for specifying extra files to be included in ``sdist`` without adding any other semantics (cf. ``extra-source-files`` is tracked by ``cabal build``).
+* License fields use identifiers from SPDX License List version ``3.25 2024-08-19``.

 ``cabal-version: 3.12``
 -----------------------